 Department of Computing and Information Systems, University of Melbourne

-Journal papers: 123 Conference papers: 51 Scholarly Book Chapters: 12 Scholarly Edited Books: 11
+Journal papers: 148 Conference papers: 52 Scholarly Book Chapters: 14 Scholarly Edited Books: 12 Others: 5

-His papers have appeared at selective, highly reputed (as per CORE/ERA Ranking) venues including ACM Computing Surveys (ERA A*), IEEE Transactions on Parallel and Distributed Systems (ERA A*), IEEE Transactions on Computers (ERA A*), Journal of Computer and System Sciences (ERA A*), ACM/IEEE World Wide Web Conference (Core A+/ERA A*), Proceedings of Very Large Databases (Core A+/ERA A*), ACM Transactions on Embedded Computing Systems (ERA A*), IEEE Transactions on Cloud Computing, IEEE Transactions on Service Computing, IEEE Transactions on Emerging Topics in Computing, IEEE Cloud Computing, IEEE Internet Computing (ERA A), IEEE Computer (ERA A), IEEE Systems, Future Generation Computer Systems (ERA A), IEEE Communications Surveys and Tutorials (#1 Computer Science and Electronics based on its SCI impact factor – 9.22), Journal of Computer Networks and Applications (JNCA), Journal of Software Practice and Experience (ERA A), and Journal of Concurrency and Computation: Practice and Experience (ERA A).
+His papers have appeared at selective, highly reputed (as per CORE/ERA Ranking) venues including ACM Computing Surveys (ERA A*, SCI Impact Factor 6.7), IEEE Transactions on Parallel and Distributed Systems (ERA A*), IEEE Transactions on Computers (ERA A*), Journal of Computer and System Sciences (ERA A*), ACM/IEEE World Wide Web Conference (Core A+/ERA A*), Proceedings of Very Large Databases (Core A+/ERA A*), ACM Transactions on Embedded Computing Systems (ERA A*), IEEE Transactions on Cloud Computing, IEEE Transactions on Service Computing, IEEE Transactions on Industrial Informatics (SCI Impact Factor 6.7), IEEE Transactions on Sustainable Computing, IEEE Transactions on Emerging Topics in Computing (SCI Impact Factor 3.8), IEEE Cloud Computing, IEEE Internet Computing (ERA A), IEEE Computer (ERA A), IEEE Systems, Future Generation Computer Systems (ERA A), IEEE Communications Surveys and Tutorials (#1 Computer Science and Electronics based on its SCI impact factor – 17.18), Journal of Computer Networks and Applications (JNCA), Journal of Software Practice and Experience (ERA A), and Journal of Concurrency and Computation: Practice and Experience (ERA A).

 His paper on CloudSim Toolkit: “CloudSim: A Toolkit for the Modeling and Simulation of Cloud Resource Management and Application Provisioning Techniques“, has been listed in the top 20 most cited papers (#19, 993 citations) since 2010 by Scopus in the Computer Science subject area.